michelsaber/michelsaber/README.md

 ### Hi there 👋
-I am Michel with a background of Civil Engineering, curious about JS and Python.
+I am Michel with a background of Civil Engineering, curious about Programming.
 My passion and interest lies in Coding.

 Check out Sparsam, a budgeting app project:
 🤩 https://sparsam.netlify.app/ 🤩